Workflow for OP PSD2 Confirmation of Funds API

 acr | obj | true | Specifies the requested authorization contexts.
 Currently, the only allowed value is urn:openbanking:psd2:sca. |

-Once the body and header have been constructed, follow these steps: 1.
-Base64Urlencode the header and body separately.
-Append the body to the header, separating the two parts with a dot.
-2. Create a signature by taking a copy of the newly created string and encrypting it with your private key (from QSEALC or emulated) using the algorithm specified in the header.
+- 2. Create a signature by taking a copy of the newly created string and encrypting it with your private key (from QSEALC or emulated) using the algorithm specified in the header.
 This is the signature.
-3. Attach the signature to the encoded header and body with a dot.
-You'll get something like this:

 eyJhbGciOiJIUzI1NiJ9.eyJtc2ciOiJIZWxsbyJ9.N6-M8oOwCq9x820PR6HMtWo-_FL5GeWUSqQ66H2F5kA